A Ratings Rubric allows your team to assess an object on the same criteria and share those ratings, enabling transparent and fast decision-making.

 Relative Indicators.
 These are indicators that are relative eg 'In the top quartile of companies we invest in'

-In all cases, it is more useful if scoring is being conducted against the full range of the rating scale.
+In all cases, it is more useful if rating is being conducted against the full range of the rating scale.
 A large number of companies or people at 6, 7 and 8 is not maximising the human insight of your team to differentiate.

 Testing your Rubric